Cyprus mutiny

-The mutineers were eventually captured.
+Several of the mutineers were eventually captured.
 Two of them, George James Davis and William Watts, were hanged at Execution Dock, London on 16 December 1830, the last men hanged for piracy in Britain.
 Their leader, William Swallow, was never convicted of piracy because he convinced the British authorities that, as the only experienced sailor, he had been forced to remain onboard and coerced to navigate the ship.
 Swallow was instead sentenced to life on Van Diemen's Land for escaping, where he died four years later.

 Swallow wrote an account of the voyage including the visit to Japan, but this part of the journey was generally dismissed as fantasy until 2017, when he was vindicated by an amateur historian's discovery that the account matched Japanese records of a "barbarian" ship flying a British flag whose origins had remained a mystery for 187 years.

 Mutiny

-On 6 August 1829, the brig Cyprus, a government-owned vessel used to transport goods, people, and convicts, set sail from Hobart Town for Macquarie Harbour Penal Station on a routine voyage carrying supplies and convicts under a guard commanded by Army Lt Carew.
+On 6 August 1829, the brig Cyprus, a government-owned vessel used to transport goods, people, and convicts, set sail from Hobart Town for Macquarie Harbour Penal Station on a routine voyage carrying supplies and convicts under a guard commanded by Lieutenant Carew, a British Army officer.
 There were 62 people on board, including wives and children of some personnel, and 31 convicts.

 On reaching Recherche Bay, isolated from the main settlement, the vessel was becalmed.
 Convicts allowed on deck attacked their guards and took control of the brig.
 The convicts marooned officers, soldiers, and convicts who did not join the mutiny in Recherche Bay, without supplies.
 They were saved by a convict called Popjoy who constructed a makeshift boat or coracle using only the three pocket-knives they had, and sailed to Partridge Island with Morgan, a free man, where they got help.